How to use SQL from a Python Recipe in DSS¶

 SQL is the most pervasive way to make data analysis queries.
-However, doing advanced logic, like loops, conditions, … is often difficult in SQL.
+However, doing advanced logic like loops and conditions is often difficult in SQL.
 There are some options like stored queries, but they require learning new languages.

 sequence several SQL queries

-dynamically generate some new SQL queries to execute in the database
+dynamically generate new SQL queries to execute in the database

 use SQL to obtain some aggregated data for further numerical processing in Python

 In this tutorial, we are going to use this ability to analyze a dataset from the San Francisco airport.